-Prerequisite: PHT 101, 102, 105

-Corequisite: PHT 198 1 hour per week (1-0)
+Prerequisite: PHT 101, 102 and 105 Corequisite: PHT 198 1 hour per week (1-0) Fulfills core elements: 7,8,9,10

 In this course, students discuss the application of pharmacy technology theory in the clinical setting.
 It is also designed to assist students in preparing for the certification examination.